andiaclean/docs/pages/kr/apple-mobile-tracking.md

 #### Apple Search Ads 디버그

-한국어테스트We've also added a debug mode which will demonstrate the functionality. 한국어테스트You can enable it like so, but just remember to remove this before release\!
+We've also added a debug mode which will demonstrate the functionality.
+You can enable it like so, but just remember to remove this before release\!

 ```obj-c
 Branch *branch = [Branch getInstance];